-The land of ice and fire is a majestic mix of great outdoors, incredible nature spots and a rich and culture.
+The land of ice and fire is a majestic mix of great outdoors, nature spots and rich culture.
 With 360,000 people living in an area of 103,000 square kilometres, Iceland is perfect to escape the crowds, relax and enjoy pristine nature.
 If you’re trying to decide your first destination after the travel restrictions will be lifted, you should also know that Iceland is the safest country to visit right now having topped the safety index for safe travel for the 12th year in a row!
 Sounds interesting?
 With everyone’s safety and security as their top priority, Iceland came up with an organized plan that will allow tourists to return starting from June 15.
 Read on and learn everything you need to know before you start planning!

 Where to stay

 For our guests’ peace of mind, we have recently reviewed and enhanced our procedures and we have created a cleanliness and disinfection Safety Protocol in partnership with SGS, a worldwide leader in health and safety.
 Our beautiful Reykjavik hotels, Radisson Blu 1919 Hotel, Reykjavik and Radisson Blu Saga Hotel, Reykjavik are ready to safely host our guests.